o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-cgp-managing-bots.md

 ---
-description: ' Use the Speech Recognition Cloud Gem Portal to manage the &LEX; bots for your game in &ALYlong;. '
+description: ' Use the Speech Recognition Cloud Gem Portal to manage the Amazon Lex bots for your game in Amazon Lumberyard. '
 title: Managing Bots
 ---
 # Managing Bots {#cloud-canvas-cloud-gem-speech-recognition-cgp-managing-bots}